upperlinecode/front-end-student-materials/06-p5js/02b-variables.md

 ![tie](/resources/tie-race.gif)

 A 4 way tie!
+Every time `draw` is called the `x` coordinate of each circle has increased by `2`.
 Here's the final code with an additional variable `speed`:

 ```javascript
 var racerSize = 40;